City , State

 There are many different signs of an enabler and what they do.
 While reading this, it’s important to ask yourself the hard questions.
 Are you the one enabling, or is it someone else in your family?
-It’s not helpful to an addict and should be identified and confronted.
+It’s not helpful to an individual addicted to substances and should be identified and confronted.

 It’s not a one-size-fits-all category.
 Anyone can be an enabler, even if their standard personality doesn’t seem to fit the bill.
 If someone is overly aggressive in their verbal communications, or self-proclaiming “I call it like I see it,” there’s still no evidence suggesting that any one type of person is incapable of being an enabler.
-It all comes down to their emotional connection with the addict.
+It all comes down to their emotional connection with the person.
 In many cases, the enabler can be the mother, father, or grandparent.
-Their opinions mattered to the addict.
+Their opinions mattered.

 It’s possible to enable the addiction while growing resentment for the addict.
-It’s what’s referred to as a self-fulfilling prophecy; the enabler is helping the addict continue their behavior while increasingly disdaining the addict because they’re continuing their addiction.
+It’s what’s referred to as a self-fulfilling prophecy; the enabler is helping the user continue their behavior while increasingly disdaining the addicted because they’re continuing their addiction.
 It’s a vicious cycle.

 Often times, we resent people quietly.
 It’s rarely out in the open for all to see, and it can be for a number of reasons.
 When you’re hiding the facts, ignoring them, and expecting things to change, it’s nothing short of a fable.
 Action needs to be taken, whether by an interventionist or a member of the family/close friend.

-When you’re trying to hide the fact that someone in your family is an addict, you’ll ignore the signs, such as withdrawn behavior, physical abnormalities, and mood changes.
+When you’re trying to hide the fact that someone in your family is using drugs, you’ll ignore the signs, such as withdrawn behavior, physical abnormalities, and mood changes.
 Ignoring the facts can only lead to ruin.
-In some cases, an enabler may decide to blame another member of the family or the addict’s close friend for the addict’s behavior.
+In some cases, an enabler may decide to blame another member of the family or the person’s close friend for the individual’s behavior.

-You know that the addict left late on a Sunday, or didn’t come to the wedding that they were already RSVPed to, because they’re seeking another high.
+You know that the individual left late on a Sunday, or didn’t come to the wedding that they were already RSVP’d to, because they’re seeking another high.
 Apart from allowing them to get out of this obligation with no effort towards stopping them, someone’s going to ask where your loved one is.
-At that point, the enabler is going to begin making up excuses for absent or tardy behavior on the part of the addict.
+At that point, the enabler is going to begin making up excuses for absent or tardy behavior on the part of the person.

 It’s all about maintaining control over the situation.
 An enabler doesn’t want their loved one to endure conflict, so they manage it on their behalf or make up excuses for their behavior.
-From the mind of an addict who’s only thinking about their next fix, this is a godsend.
-What enablers don’t understand is that when the addict finds help and recovers, they will question exactly what the enabler was doing and may make a harsh decision regarding their relationship.
+From the mind of an addicted person who’s only thinking about their next fix, this is a godsend.
+What enablers don’t understand is that when the individual finds help and recovers, they will question exactly what the enabler was doing and may make a harsh decision regarding their relationship.
 It’s immediate fear that drives their decisions.
 An enabler isn’t a bad person; they feel as though they’re trapped in a pitfall.
-Unfortunately, they are counter-intuitive to the recovery process for the addict.
+Unfortunately, they are counter-intuitive to the recovery process.

 An enabler who understands what’s going on and still makes excuses for their loved one’s behavior is unable to properly express their emotions.
 There may have been the thought of confronting their loved one, but it was quickly swept away by the desire to keep them safe.
 It goes further than just not being able to tell their loved one how they feel.
 It comes out in the form of making excuses, whether to themselves or others.

 An enabler hiding from their own emotions is governed by fear.
-While this still doesn’t excuse their actions and can be a serious impediment for an addict seeking proper help, it’s another issue that needs to be addressed.
-In some cases, even after treatment, addicts can revert to their previous vices.
+While this still doesn’t excuse their actions and can be a serious impediment for an individual seeking proper help, it’s another issue that needs to be addressed.
+In some cases, even after treatment, people can revert to their previous vices.
 It’s paramount that any previous enabler understands the negative effects of their actions.

-When an enabler makes up excuses for their loved ones, it predominately derives from fear: fear of losing the addict to conflict or rehabilitation.
+When an enabler makes up excuses for their loved ones, it predominantly derived from fear: fear of losing the individual to conflict or rehabilitation.
 When fear runs you, you’re not yourself.

-There’s a whole different problem with enablers than there are with addicts.
-They stand between the addict and seeking proper help to enter recovery, but they are not doing this to be spiteful.
+There’s a whole different problem with enablers than there are with the addicted.
+They stand between the person and seeking proper help to enter recovery, but they are not doing this to be spiteful.
 They’re not inherently bad people; they’re afraid.
 This is where the excuses come from, where the enabling comes from.

-Enablers prioritize the needs of an addict over your own.
-If rent is due, and you give a few hundred of it to your loved one with the full knowledge that they’re going to use it to get high, you’re damning yourself and other around you.
-Many feel that there is no right way to approach an addict and talk to them openly about what’s going on.
+Enablers prioritize the needs of an individual over their own.
+If rent is due, and you give a few hundred of it to your loved one with the full knowledge that they’re going to use it to get high, you’re damning yourself and others around you.
+Many feel that there is no right way to approach someone and talk to them openly about what’s going on.
 Instead, they enable.

-Let’s look through those seven steps above, one by one, and assign a corrective action.
+Let’s look through those 7 steps above, one by one, and assign a corrective action.

 If you notice something’s awry, talk to someone else in your family about it.
 Try and see if you’re just seeing things, or if there’s actually an underlying problem.
 It also omits you from inadvertently lying about future behavior when you’ve already brought the subject up to someone else